nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `edit /t 1 /desc CS2103 Project /by 12-30-16`<br>
-  Edits the description of the 1st task to “CS2103 Project” and the deadline to 30 Sept
+  Edits the description of the 1st task to “CS2103 Project” and the deadline to 30 Dec
 * `edit /t 4 /desc CS2103 TaskBook`<br>
   Edits the description of the 4th task to “CS2103 TaskBook”